FalckenS/Shard_SAX/README.md

 * Changed line 199 in DisplayText.cs from TTF_RenderText_Blended to TTF_RenderText_Solid to resolve engine crash on game over font loaded.
 (Bug fix by Kyle Agius)
 * Moved input.getInput() from line 288 in Bootstrap.cs to line 285.
 Moving the handling of input outside the gameloop while statement.
 (Bug fix by Erik Tran Simonsson)
 * Added full sprite path using Bootstrap.getAssetManager().getAssetPath() to line 37 in Invader.cs.
 Fixes image loading error.
 (Bug fix by Biting Lin)
+* Added a fail safe in OnColissionEnter to line 67 in Bullet.cs.
+Stops bullets from initiating destroy events for multiple objects in the scene.
+(Bug fix by Lucas Lonegro Gurfinkel)

 ### 01/02/2024 - 1.2.0 - Shake it Off